-- Diesel Equipment Reduction.
-Construction would minimize the use of diesel engines and utilize electric engines to the extent practicable.
-Equipment that would use grid power in lieu of diesel engines includes, but may not be limited to, welders and hoists. - Best Available Tailpipe Reduction Technologies.
+- Best Available Tailpipe Reduction Technologies.
 Non-road diesel engines with a power rating of 50 horsepower (hp) or greater and controlled truck fleets (i.e., truck fleets under long-term contract with the project) including but not limited to concrete mixing and pumping trucks would utilize the best available technology (BAT) for reducing diesel particulate matter (DPM) emissions.
 DPFs have been identified as being the tailpipe technology currently proven to have the highest reduction capability.
 Construction contracts would specify that all diesel non-road engines rated at 50 hp or greater would utilize DPFs, either installed by the original equipment manufacturer (OEM) or retrofitted.
 Retrofitted DPFs must be verified by USEPA or the California Air Resources Board (CARB).
 Active DPFs or other technologies proven to achieve an equivalent reduction may also be used. - Utilization of Newer Equipment.
-USEPA's Tier 1 through 4 standards for non-road engines regulate the emission of criteria pollutants from new engines, including PM, CO, NO_x, and hydrocarbons (HC).
-All non-road construction equipment with a power rating of 50 hp or greater would meet at least the Tier 33 emissions standard.
+USEPA's Tier 1 through 4 standards for non-road engines regulate the emission of criteria pollutants from new engines, including PM, CO, NOx, and hydrocarbons (HC).
+All non-road construction equipment with a power rating of 50 hp or greater would meet at least the Tier 3 emissions standard.
 All non-road engines in the project rated less than 50 hp would meet at least the Tier 2 emissions standard.